maryamrmz/shopping/README.md

 ## License

 This repository is licensed under the MIT License.
-For more information, please refer to the LICENSE file.

 ## Contact